tildearrow/darmstadt/roadmap.md

 ## v1.3

 - even more frame perfection
--

-## v2.0

-- more command line options
+- command line options
 - should work on intel
 - public release

+## v2.0

+- audio recording

+## v3.0

 - encoding and capturing are now 2 separate threads for even more perfect frames than before

-## v3.0

 - AMF backend for AMD cards
   - this will allow us to achieve true frame perfection by being able to use a lower encoding profile